How Long Does Kratom Stay in Your System?

 Unlike opioids, kratom also inactivates some signals, which helps explain why it can help people without getting them addicted.

 Please note that people who abuse kratom do have the possibility of getting addicted.
-Be mindful about why you’re using kratom and what impact it’s having on your life.
+Be mindful about why you’re using kratom and its impact on your life.

 Scientific studies back up anecdotal evidence to prove it can work as a libido enhancer .